Pogjunan/Pogjunan/README.md

 **My GitHub** is created for Koreans, with the specific goal of establishing a blog and GitHub repository that Koreans can frequently use to study on their own.
 Building accessible resources for the Korean community is my objective.
 <br>
-**I** started learning `Python` in March 2023, and it's been 9 months since I ventured into machine learning and deep learning.
+**I** started learning `Python` in March 2023, and it's been 9 months since I learn into machine learning and deep learning.
 I plan to gain a lot more experience in the future, and I hope my GitHub will be a valuable resource.
 Looking forward to accumulating more knowledge and skills.

 `-` Email: jjh15964@naver.com